nmasse-itix/todo-api/README.md

 - Go on Fuse Online
 - Create an integration based on the **API Provider** connection

-*We use a contract-first approach and since I have no pre-existing API Contract, I will create a new one.*
+*We use a contract-first approach to break dependencies between projects.*
+*Let's create a new API Contract from scratch.*

 - Select **Create from scratch**
 - Create a resource named `TODO` with two fields: `id` and `message`